Parkinson’s Outcomes Project findings on neurologist care, exercise, depression

 The Parkinson’s Foundation has enrolled its 10,000th participant in the Parkinson’s Outcomes Project, the largest-ever clinical study of Parkinson’s disease (PD) spanning five nations.
 Started in 2009, the project studies everyone with PD, from the newly-diagnosed to people who have lived with Parkinson’s for 20 years or more, and aims to provide a comprehensive view of the disease and its overall impact on people’s lives.

-Among the key conclusions so far, the research has shown that regular visits to neurologists could save thousands of lives a year and more exercise and focus on mental health could help improve patients’ well-being.
+Among the key conclusions so far, the research has shown that regular visits to neurologists, such as those at a health and wellness center, could save thousands of lives a year.
+Additionally, more exercise and focus on mental health could help improve patients’ well-being.

 Parkinson’s Outcomes Project Represents Diverse Population